Sal18-debug/Girls-Career-On-Cloud/README.md

-# GirlsCareerOnCloud

-## What is your project Name?

-The name of this project is Girls Career on Cloud
+# Girls Career On Cloud

 ## Who are the team members?